DrFKNoble/c-_programming_tutorials/00_getting_started/01_installing_cmake/README.md

 # How to install CMake

-In this README.md, I show you how to install CMake.
+In this guide, I show you how to install CMake.

 # Requirements

 You need to download CMake from here: [https://cmake.org/](https://cmake.org/).

-I have used CMake 3.17.3 here.
+In this guide, I have installed CMake 3.17.3.

 # Steps